Electrical Safety: Staying Safe on the Job

 Cyber Liability Insurance (CLI)

-Cyber Insurance is the fastest growing new commercial insurance policy in the UK, with many businesses across the country buying this policy for the first time in the last few years.
+Cyber Liability Insurance is the fastest growing new commercial insurance policy in the UK, with many businesses across the country buying this policy for the first time in the last few years.

 As a minimum, most UK businesses now transact electronically, and probably use the Cloud for IT/CRM, therefore exposing valuable data to cyber crime.